acdh-oeaw/metadata-editor/docs/store.md

 ## N3
 Store module for wrapping [n3.js](https://github.com/RubenVerborgh/N3.js/) and using its functionalities to
 * load existing ttl-files into the store
-* load new triples into the store
+* load new quads into the store

 ### Requirements